IBM-Cloud/docs/services/IoT/nodereddevice_sample.md

 ## Node-RED node flow data
 {: #flow_data}
-Copy the text below to your clipboard and then paste it into the import clipboard when importing nodes in the Node-RED flow editor.
+Copy the following text to your clipboard and then paste it into the import clipboard when importing nodes in the Node-RED flow editor.
 **Important:** Make sure that you copy all the text including the leading and trailing square brackets.

 ```